sematext/docs/docs/logs/reduce-costs-with-pipelines.md

 # Conclusion

 Let’s assess the impact of log pipelines by comparing their before-and-after outcomes.
 In the scenarios outlined earlier, we encountered a log with a lengthy message field.
 While it held essential information, it also contained redundant data and noise.
 1.5 KB of storage was needed to store the message field with its original value.
-After extracting key metrics and relocating essential data into new fields, which will take 6 bytes to store, we removed the original field from the log message, effectively eliminating the additional 1.5 KB to store that field.
+After extracting key metrics and relocating essential data into new fields, which taku just 6 bytes to store, we removed the original field from the log message, effectively eliminating the 1.5 KB to store that field.

 Now, let’s consider the overall log size, initially at 4 KBs for this case.
 By extracting vital information and removing the redundant field, each log's size was reduced to 2.5 KBs.
-This demonstrates a notable 38% reduction in size.
-Envision these types of logs flowing into your application, each passing through pipeline processors.
-This optimized process results in an overall 38% daily log volume reduction, resulting in significant cost savings.
+This is nearly 40% reduction in size.
+Envision these types of logs flowing into your Logs App, each passing through pipeline processors.
+This optimized process results in approximately 40% overall daily log volume reduction, resulting in significant cost savings.

-On top of that, we’ve effectively filtered out all noise events based on specific conditions, leading to an additional 30% decrease in daily log volume.
+On top of that, we’ve effectively filtered out a ton of noisy events based on specific conditions, leading to an additional 30% decrease in daily log volume.

 See [Logs Usage Screen](../logs/logs-usage-screen) and [Plan Recommendations](../logs/plan-recommendations) for more information.

 ## How Our Team Can Support You

-Our Customer Success Managers and support team are available to assist in implementing these strategies.
-We can analyze your log structures with you, recommend suitable pipeline processors, and provide guidance to tailor them according to your specific needs—all free of charge.
+Our Customer Success and support team can help you implement these strategies.
+We can analyze your log structures with you, recommend suitable pipeline processors, and provide guidance to tailor them according to your specific needs — all free of charge.

-Reach out to us from support@sematext.com if you need further assistance.
+Reach out to us from [support@sematext.com](mailto:support@sematext.com) if you need further assistance.